SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

    depends on your operating system.
 For Windows and Mac we recommend they install *Docker desktop*, which comes with a graphical user interface (GUI) for quickly viewing docker images and docker containers currently build/in-use.
    Windows users that have not installed WSL yet are going to have to do it now (as docker need it as backend for starting virtual machines) but you do not need to install docker in WSL.
+After installing docker we recommend that you restart you laptop.

 2. Try running the following to confirm that your installation is working: